 Use the alarms for doors and windows in ‘hidden’ areas of the house where you don’t normally gather and that are often dark.
 Attach the alarm to the door or window (with a screw or double-sided tape) alongside the magnetic contact strip (they don’t have to be touching, but within 1/2 in.).
 When the door or window opens, breaking magnetic contact, the alarm shrieks (these little units have a piercing alarm).
 The door alarm has a delay feature, giving you time to set the alarm and leave, then open the door and deactivate the unit when you come home, without setting it off.
 The window unit has an on/off switch.
 The alarms will work on any door or window, and the batteries last two to three years.

 BIBENE WiFi Home Security Door Alarm System DIY Kit

 This cost-effective home security alarm system kit features a built-in magnetic contact sensor and PIR (passive infrared) motion sensor to detect any forceful break-in, activating the alarm to scare off intruders.
 The app allows you to control the whole security system anywhere with your smartphone or tablet.
 You receive warning notifications of the exact location where the alarm was triggered, while you can also use the app for arming delay, and more.
-The kit comes with a PIR main panel, a wireless PIR motion detector, 5 door/window sensors, 2 remote controls, an AC adapter, a user manual and all backup battery and installation accessories.
-Hide valuables and personal items in plain sight with these 3 secret hiding spots almost everyone has in their home.
+The kit comes with a PIR main panel, a wireless PIR motion detector, five door/window sensors, two remote controls, an AC adapter, a user manual and all backup battery and installation accessories.
+Hide valuables and personal items in plain sight with these three secret hiding spots almost everyone has in their home.

 Install Door Reinforcement Hardware